Combining CMB datasets with consistent foreground modelling: Discussions on the foregrounds

 \section{Discussions on the foregrounds}

 An important aspect of this work is the adoption of a coherent foreground model across all likelihoods, ensuring that the different datasets can be compared and combined on equal footing.
-Figure~\ref{fig:par_extragal} presents the posterior distributions for the amplitudes of the CIB, tSZ, and kSZ components, together with the correlation coefficient $\xi_\mathrm{tSZ\times CIB}$ and the SED indices for the CIB and radio sources, shown both for each experiment individually and for the combined analysis.
+Figure~\ref{fig:par_extragal} presents the posterior distributions for the amplitudes of the CIB, tSZ, and kSZ components, together with the correlation coefficient $\xi_\mathrm{tSZ\times CIB}$ and the SED indices for the CIB and radio sources, shown for each experiment individually and for the combined analysis.
 Compared to the tight constraints on the \lcdm\ parameters, \PLK\ alone provides weaker constraints on the foreground sector, while \ACT\ and \SPT\ add significant constraining power.

 In this section, we further exploit the flexibility of our likelihood framework to explore the impact of foreground modelling, both to assess the robustness of the cosmological constraints and to investigate how the recovered foreground parameters depend on the choice of the model.
-For each extragalactic foreground amplitude, we compute the average of the mean posterior across all foreground model combinations and report two types of uncertainties: the average of the recovered uncertainties (labeled \textit{stat}) and the dispersion of the mean arising from variations in the full set of foreground models (labeled ``fg'').
+For each extragalactic foreground amplitude, we computed the average of the mean posterior across all foreground model combinations and report two types of uncertainties: the average of the recovered uncertainties (labelled \textit{stat}) and the dispersion of the mean arising from variations in the full set of foreground models (labelled `fg').